 - As soon as snow begins, salt trucks head out and treat expressways and main roads first, followed by smaller routes.

-- Plowing begins in a similar order.
+- Plowing begins in a similar order to salting.
 With large snowfalls, plowing usually begins once the storm has ended.

 Go Slow Driving in Snow